BenjaminRCooper/stratobooster/site/content/_index.md

         the aim of further researching and testing their current work and developing the small space launch system for customers, who have already expressed interest in using this system.
+    - ourStoryText: >
-    - ourStoryText: "With the reduced operating costs compared other providers or space launches, flexible launch locations and the effects of weather on balloons were small, resulting in a strong ground launch system.
-We aim to: \n\n-\tCreate a Space Launch System for Femto/ Pico Payloads and Satellites \n\n-\tMake Small Satellite Operators the Priority, when currently they are secondary \n\n-\tMake Space Accessible to the Many\n\n-\tHelp schools and institutions conduct afford space missions and promote STEM throughout. \n"
+        With the reduced operating costs compared other providers or space launches, flexible launch locations and the effects of weather on balloons were small, resulting in a strong ground launch system.
+We aim
+        to:

+        - Create a Space Launch System for Femto/ Pico Payloads and Satellites

+        - Make Small Satellite Operators the Priority, when currently they are secondary

+        - Make Space Accessible to the Many

+        - Help schools and institutions conduct afford space missions and promote STEM throughout.
   heading: The StratoBooster Story
   intro: >-
     Andrew Dunn and Ben Massey are Aerospace Engineering students at Teesside